aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ```shell
 python3 weather_perf.py -e[clusterEndpoint] -u$DBUSER -p"$DBPASS" -dmylab
 ```
-This script will take about **4~5** minutes to complete.
+This script will take about **4~5** minutes to complete but you do not need to wait to proceed further.

 ## 4. Monitor database performance using Amazon CloudWatch Metrics

 To monitor DB instances you can use Amazon CloudWatch, which collects and processes raw data from Amazon RDS into readable, near real-time metrics.
-Open the [Amazon RDS service console](https://console.aws.amazon.com/rds/home) and click on [Databases](https://console.aws.amazon.com/rds/home#databases:) from left navigation pane.
-From list of databases click on auroralab-mysql-node-1 under *DB identifier*.
-On the database details view, click on the *Monitoring* tab and pick CloudWatch metrics from Monitoring.
+While the script is running, open the <a href="https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=monitoring" target="_blank">Amazon RDS service console</a> at the DB cluster details in a new tab, if not already open.Find the DB instance in the cluster that has the **Writer** role and click on the name, to view the DB instance CloudWatch metrics.

 Although all the metrics are important to monitor, the base metrics like *CPU, DB connections, write latency,* *Read latency* etc are spiking up during this workload.
 You can click on a chart to drill down for more details, select any chart area to zoom in on a specific time period to understand the overall workload and its impact on the database.